 How do I make this Fall Moscow Mule stronger?

-If you don’t think this drink is strong enough for you, add additional vodka by the ½ oz. until it reaches the alcohol level you’d like it to be.
+If you don’t think this drink is strong enough for you, add additional vodka by the ½ oz. until it tastes strong enough.

-This drink is really bitter to me.
-Can I add extra sweetener to make it taste more palatable?
+This drink is really bitter.
+Can I add extra sweetener?

 If you find this drink not sweet enough, add extra pumpkin simple syrup by the ¼ oz.
-The Pumpkin Spice Syrup is really strong, though, so you might reach the territory of overwhelming the rest of the drink with the spices in that, so sip and decide what works best for you.
+The Pumpkin Spice Syrup is really strong, so you could possibly overwhelm the drink with spices, so sip and decide what works best for you.

-Also, if it’s not sweet enough, you could add a splash of ginger ale, too, for sweetness and to not overwhelm the flavor balance.
+Also, if it’s not sweet enough, you could add a splash of ginger ale for sweetness and to not overwhelm the flavor balance.

 Can I mix a Pumpkin Spice Mule in advance and store it for later?

 You can… to an extent.
-However, if you add the ginger beer and store it in the fridge for hours, the ginger beer will go flat.
+However, if you add the ginger beer and store it in the fridge, the ginger beer will go flat.

-If you want to mix this in advance, I suggest mixing the vodka, lime juice and pumpkin spice syrup, then topping them off with ginger beer when the time to sip comes.
+If you want to mix this early, mix the vodka, lime juice and pumpkin spice syrup and chill.
+Top with ginger beer when it’s time to serve.

-If that makes making this vodka cocktail easier on you, absolutely do that.
+If that makes making this vodka cocktail easier on you, do that.

 Is there a specific brand of vodka I should use?

-Nope—you can use whatever vodka you’ve got on hand in your kitchen.
-I like to recommend using a brand that’s not the bottom shelf vodka since you’re going to taste it in this drink, but you do you.
+Nope—use whatever vodka you’ve got on hand.
+I recommend using a brand that’s not the bottom shelf vodka since you’re going to taste it in this drink, but you do you.

 What is the best brand of ginger beer?

 Our family really likes Sprouts’ brand ginger beer, as well as Fever Tree.
-Be forewarned if you purchase the Fever Tree that it is extremely spicy and that it could be overwhelming for some.
+Fever Treeis spicy and that it could be overwhelming for some.

 Is ginger beer alcoholic?

 Look at the label of your ginger beer, but generally speaking, it is not.
-That said, there are trace amounts of alcohol in ginger beer due to how it’s brewed, but the levels are similar to that of kombucha.
+That said, there are trace amounts of alcohol in ginger beer due to how it’s brewed.
+The levels are similar to that of kombucha.

 Quick tips for making a Pumpkin Spice Moscow Mule

-- Make your pumpkin spice syrup in advance.
-It keeps in the fridge for 1-2 weeks, so put it together, and let it hang out until it’s Pumpkin Spice Mule time!
+• Make your pumpkin spice syrup early.
+It keeps in the fridge for 1-2 weeks, so put it together, and let it hang out.

-- Always use fresh lime juice!
-It makes all the difference.
+• Always use fresh lime juice!
+It makes a HUGE difference.

-- Turn it into a pitcher drink!
-Quadruple the recipe (or multiply it by six) to turn this festive mule into a Pumpkin Spice Mule Pitcher.
+• Turn it into a pitcher drink!
+Use your math skills to turn this mule into a pitcher.

 Pumpkin Spice Moscow Mule